fauzisho/fauzisho/README.md

 * 💻 I'm a Android Engineer
 * 🎓 I'm a Student AI [THI](https://www.thi.de/)
-* 💬 You can see some of my projects on [my portfolio](https://www.fauzisho.tech/projects)
 * 🗣 You can see some of my talks on [tech talk](https://sessionize.com/fauzi-sholichin) and [slides](https://github.com/fauzisho/TechTalk)
 * 📫 You can see some of my posts on [google scholar](https://scholar.google.com/citations?user=-BaKOagAAAAJ&hl=id) and [medium](https://medium.com/@fauzisho)